rt2013G/hexa-bot/README.md

 ## Description

 hexa-bot was created out of the need to manage thousands of users in a Telegram community I own, where we previously handled all requests by hand. \
-The main topic of the community, as you may have guessed by the name, is the trading card game known as "Yu-Gi-Oh", which I have been interesed in since 2010. \
+The main topic of the community, as you may have guessed by the name, is the trading card game known as "Yu-Gi-Oh", which I have been interested in since 2010. \
 The name of the bot comes from the card "Hexa Spirit of the Ice Barrier", a nice little fellow from the "Ice Barrier" archetype, which is the main theme across the groups. \
 If you are interested in the game you are more than welcome to join, at the moment we are focused mostly on the Italian-speaking groups, but we also have an English-speaking one that you can find at @yugiohgroup